Credit: $7,020 for 6 credits ($1,130 per credit). Academic records are maintained and transcripts are available for credit students.

 To register online, use either the Noncredit or General Credit link next to the course title to sign up for your workshop.
 Online registration requires a credit card.

-You can also register in person at the registrar's office at 72 Fifth Avenue, lower level.
+You can also register in person at the Registrar's Office.

 The New School Office of the Registrar

 See the academic calendar for university closing dates.
 If you are registering in person, you can pay by credit card, check, or money order.

 The New School publishes complete institutional information on the university's website, including the Family Educational Rights and Privacy Act, financial assistance information, tuition and fees, academic policies, disability services, completion and transfer-out rates, and equal opportunity policies.

 The New School maintains high standards of academic conduct, and all members of the university community are expected to exhibit honesty and integrity in their academic work.
 The University Code of Conduct, the Policy on Academic Dishonesty, and policies on Free Exchange of Ideas and Freedom of Artistic Expression, Discrimination and Sexual Harassment, Alcohol and Illegal Drugs, Smoking, and University-Wide Disciplinary Procedures have been adopted by the New School board of trustees.
 These policies can be found in the Information for Students section of the New School website.